dtaht/blog-cerowrt/content/post/update.md

 markdown - but I hope that I will retain enough lisp in my head to keep automating out new things as they come along again.
-I had a whole bunch of more complicated things I'd used - like a procmail to voice notifier and some custom window splitting routines - left to recreate)
+I had a whole bunch of more complicated things I'd used - like a procmail to voice notifier, footpedal support, and some custom window splitting routines - left to recreate)

 Along the way I found some new tools - "ripgrep" is great - things like ecb can be made less annoying - and I'm still in a losing battle